 Wolf and Kettle Day

 At both the Lake Shore Campus and the Water Tower Campus, students are treated to free popcorn, given coupons for use at local businesses (good that day only), and offered a chance to write thank-you notes to donors.

 Our tradition of giving dates back many centuries to the Basque country of Spain.
 Legend has it that the Loyola family was so generous that after feeding family and soldiers, they had enough food to feed the animals.
 This act of giving is represented by the two wolves and kettle depicted on Loyola’s shield.
 The generosity of the Loyola family is still present today through the donors of the University.

 Nearly 2,000 students came out to celebrate generosity for the University’s first Wolf and Kettle Day in 2011.
 In 2012, Loyola dedicated a new Wolf and Kettle statue, Los Lobos de Loyola, at a special ceremony on Wolf and Kettle Day.
-Since 2013, we have celebrated Wolf and Kettle Day in the new Damen Student Center.
-This day has been a huge success and has quickly become a new tradition at Loyola.
+This day has been a huge success and has become an important tradition at Loyola.